MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 set (DEVELOPER)
 ---------------

-The *set* option is used, usuall by developers, to define settings for particular classes in the source code. the most prominent usage would be to set the logLevel higher for a particular class of interest.
+The *set* option is used, usually by developers, to define settings for particular classes in the source code. the most prominent usage would be to set the logLevel higher for a particular class of interest.